MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 The query execution layer, query caches, and item data assigned to a multi-geo workspace remain in the Azure geography of their creation.
 However, some metadata, data movement, and processing, remains stored at rest in the tenant's home geography.

-Fabric ensures that your data is secure across regions when you're working with multiple tenants that have multiple capacities across multiple geographies.
+Fabric ensures that your data is secure across regions when you're working with several tenants that have multiple capacities across a number of geographies.

 * **Data logical separation** - The [Fabric platform](security-fundamentals.md#fabric-platform) provide logical isolation between tenants to protect your data.